Precision of the PRECICE® Internal Bone Lengthening Nail

 Internal bone lengthening – complications

 For decades, external fixation was the best option for limb lengthening.
 Recent advances have resulted in less invasive alternatives that decrease complications associated with external fixation and improve results.
-Internal bone lengthening devices were developed to eliminate the need for external fixators and the associated problems during bone lengthening.
+Internal bone lengthening devices such as Precice method were developed to eliminate the need for external fixators and the associated problems during bone lengthening.
 Successful bone lengthening has been reported with the use of internal lengthening devices in the past; however, these devices have their own unique complications, including infection, substantial pain during distraction, nail fracture, asymmetrical bone healing, premature ossification, pseudoarthrosis, failure of distraction mechanism, and uncontrolled distraction (the so-called runaway nail phenomenon).
 These complications often require manipulations under anesthesia or additional operative procedures.
 Previous designs of internal lengthening devices operate on diverse mechanisms.
 They have been fraught with imprecise distraction, resulting in nerve injuries, joint contractures, nonunions, and other complications.
 Recently, a magnet-operated telescopic PRECICE® internal lengthening device was approved for clinical use by the FDA.
 Distraction of this nail is claimed by the manufacturer to be accurately controlled via a custom-programmable external remote controller.
 However, a magnet-driven internal lengthening device is a novel technology, and literature regarding its clinical efficacy is limited.

 This internal lengthening nail is a valid option to achieve accurate and precise limb lengthening to treat a variety of conditions with limb shortening or leg length discrepancy.
 Randomized, larger-sample, long-term studies are required to further confirm clinical efficacy of these devices, monitor for any late failures and complications, and compare with other internal lengthening devices with different mechanisms of operation.